 Every person’s situation is unique, which means every safety plan is different.
 Depending on your situation, you may want to gather up any important documents like your passport, identification cards, credit cards, etc., and store them somewhere your abuser can’t find them.
 You could also put spare keys, backup prescription medications, and any other small items you need to protect in there.
 If you want help making your personalized safety plan, please call our 24-Hour Helpline at 425-746-1940 or 800-827-8840.
 Staff and volunteers can walk you through strategies for addressing your biggest safety concerns.

 It’s a good idea to let someone you trust know what’s going on.
-You don’t have to share more than you’re comfortable with, but in case there’s an emergency during or after your departure, it’ll be helpful if someone knows to check up on you.
+You don’t have to share more than you’re comfortable with, but if there’s an emergency during or after your departure, it’ll be helpful if someone knows to check up on you.
 You may even want to have a friend present while you’re moving out.

 Stay somewhere safe.

 Once you leave, find a safe place to stay where your abuser can’t find you.
-This could be a friend or family member’s home, a new apartment of your own, or a women’s shelter in your area.
+This could be a friend or family member’s home, a new apartment of your own, or a shelter in your area.
 If you need help finding a safe place to go until you get back on your feet, we can help.

 Change your passwords.